OlivierLD/raspberry-coffee/Monitor-Battery/README.md

 > > insert your data in the DB.
 The data to pass to the "REST Service" would be passed as a query string parameter.
 > > This is kind of breaking the REST specification and recommendations, but at least, that would work.
 >
-> And more and more, you can get yourself a free Cloud account (Oracle, Google, ...) that will fulfill most of this kind of needs.
+> And more and more, you can get yourself a free Cloud account (Oracle, Google, ... see [here](https://free-for.dev/#/?id=major-cloud-providers)) that will fulfill most of this kind of needs.

 #### Bridging the gap between MQTT and WebSocket
 - MQTT is supported by most of - if not all - the IoT servers you can reach,